greje656/Questions/validation.md

 ![](images/fix-int3.gif)

-This is something we are considering revisiting.
-Using something like 2/(d+e)^2 where e is 1/max_value along with ev shifts up and down while writting and reading from the accumulation buffer (as described by Nathan Reed http://www.reedbeta.com/blog/artist-friendly-hdr-with-exposure-values/) could be a good step forward.
+This is something we are considering fixing.
+Using something like 2/(d+e)^2 where e is 1/max_value along with an EV shift up and down while writting and reading from the accumulation buffer as described by [Nathan Reed](http://www.reedbeta.com/blog/artist-friendly-hdr-with-exposure-values/)  could be a good step forward.

 Finally we were also able to validate our ies lights and color temperature: